OmarStewey/serverless-class/14_How to include async event sources in e2e tests/README.md

 Ran all test suites.
 ```

-As you can see the tests are passing, but the logs has a `ReferenceError` message.
-As mentioned earlier, this is due to the `tests/messages.js` module keeps polling SQS even when the test has finished.
-To address, you need some mechanism to cancel existing promises to stop the loop.

-But, at least we are able to assert that the `notify-restaurant` function is actually sending notifications to the restaurant, so that's progress!
+We are able to assert that the `notify-restaurant` function is actually sending notifications to the `SNS` topic, so that's progress!

 We can do more.
 Let's apply the same technique and check the events we publish to EventBridge as well.